2002:

 Irish author and scholar Clive Staples Lewis (commonly referred to as C. S.

 Lewis) is born in Belfast, Ireland.
-He will be known for his work on medieval literature and for his
+He is known for his work on medieval literature and

-Christian apologetics and fiction, especially the children's series entitled The Chronicles of Narnia.
-(Disney will
+for his Christian apologetics and fiction, especially the children's series entitled The Chronicles of Narnia.
+Disney

-bring his 1950 novel The Lion, the Witch and the Wardrobe to the big screen in 2005.)
+brought his 1950 novel The Lion, the Witch and the Wardrobe to the big screen in 2005.

 1917:

-(Walsh recorded the signature line for Smokey The Bear: "Only You Can Prevent Forest Fires!")
+(Walsh also recorded the signature line for Smokey The Bear: "Only You Can Prevent Forest Fires!")

 1926: